-An ambient air sampler will be operated continuously within the evaporator building to evaluate airborne radiological conditions.
-The monitor will be provided with a strip chart recorder and will be set to alarm at 25 percent of Maximum Permissible Concentration (MPC) to personnel.
-The monitor with its strip chart recorder will be used to monitor for trends in the building airborne radioactivity levels.
+An ambient air sampler is operated continuously within the evaporator building to evaluate airborne radiological conditions during processing.
+The monitor has a strip chart recorder and is set to alarm at 25 percent of Maximum Permissible Concentration (MPC) to personnel.
+The monitor with its strip chart recorder is used to monitor for trends in the building airborne radioactivity levels.
 Reaching levels of 25 percent of MPC is extremely unlikely due to the low specific activity of the radioactive material being handled.

-In the event the sampler becomes inoperable, continued operation of the PWDS will be permitted for up to one week provided high volume air samples are obtained in the building every four hours.
+In the event the sampler becomes inoperable, operation of the PWDS may continue for up to one week provided high volume air samples are obtained in the building every four hours.

 Because of the nature of the contaminants in the processing stream, primarily boric acid and borate salts, material leakage and spills in the building will result in airborne dust hazards before the airborne radioactivity reaches a level of concern.
-The building atmosphere will be periodically monitored for respirable dust and workers will be required to use respiratory protection if airborne concentrations of boric acid and borates exceed 1 mg/m.
+The building atmosphere is periodically monitored for respirable dust and workers are required to use respiratory protection if airborne concentrations of boric acid and borates exceed 1 mg/m3.